bondy-io/bondy_docs/docs/reference/configuration/basics.md

 ```

 ::: warning Notice
-Notice that for every option not provided by your configuration, Bondy will define a default value (also specified in the following sections).
+Notice that for every option not provided by your configuration, Bondy will define a default value (check the default value in each of the sections).
 :::